 Why are people choosing a school bus conversion?

 Derek and Amy Cobia of The Frugal RVer didn’t use a school bus conversion at first….when they sold their home and got rid of their belongings, they bought a large 5th wheel RV with a pick-up truck to go with it.
 They hoped to save money and travel, but soon realized it wasn’t going to happen with such a big rig.

-Derek agreed: “The RV introduced us to the lifestyle so it’s hard to regret that move, but financially it was the big mistake of our relationship because we thought our house on wheels could go anywhere but it wasn’t that easy.
+Derek agreed: “The RV introduced us to the lifestyle so it’s hard to regret that move, but financially it was the big mistake of our relationship because we thought our RV could go anywhere.
+It wasn’t that easy.
 We were paying campground fees and ended up paying $700 per month camping on top of the payment for our truck and RV.”

 They wanted something off-grid and small enough to have a good turning radius.